-If you serve alcohol, are you liable for your guests’ actions?
+If you host a party and serve alcohol, are you liable for your guests’ actions?

 I conclude that hosting a party at which alcohol is served does not, without more, establish the degree of proximity required to give rise to a duty of care on the hosts to third-party highway users who may be injured by an intoxicated guest.

 In other words, if an intoxicated guest leaves a party and injures another in a motor vehicle accident, the party host will not be held liable for the guest’s actions.

 However, like most areas of the law, there are exceptions to the rule set out by Desormeaux.
 Depending on the facts of the case, a host can be held liable for a guest’s actions.
 For example, if you amplify the risks of severe intoxication by encouraging the practice of drinking games, you could be held partially liable for injuries caused to a third party.
 In such a case, the court would examine the proximity between the parties to see if there was a duty of care owed to one individual by the other.

 Other exceptions to the no-liability rule set out in Desormeaux include serving and selling alcohol to minors.
 Such practices are crimes as defined by the Nova Scotia Liquor Control Act that give rise to penalties ranging from fines to imprisonment.

 Are you liable if your guest becomes injured on your property?